 The Compensation Discussion and Analysis discusses and analyzes Tejon's executive compensation program and the amounts shown in the executive compensation tables for our named executive officers.
-Our named executive officers for fiscal 2009 were: Robert A. Stine, Chief Executive Officer; Allen E. Lyda, Chief Financial Officer; Joe Drew, Senior Vice President, Real Estate; Teri Bjorn, Senior Vice President, General Counsel; and Kathleen Perkinson, Senior Vice President, Natural Resources and Stewardship.
+Our named executive officers for fiscal 2010 were: Robert A. Stine, Chief Executive Officer; Allen E. Lyda, Chief Financial Officer; Joe Drew, Senior Vice President, Real Estate; Teri Bjorn, Vice President, General Counsel; and Kathleen Perkinson, Senior Vice President, Natural Resources and Stewardship.
+As disclosed in our 2010 Annual Report on Form 10-K, Ms. Bjorn resigned as Vice President, General Counsel at the beginning of March 2011.

-2009 - Year in Review
+2010 - Year in Review